Curious about Credit

 How long do credit searches stay on your file?

-Soft searches don’t leave any kind of black mark on your credit file, and although they are recorded, only you can see them.
+Soft searches on your credit file don’t leave any kind of black mark on the file, and although they are recorded, only you can see them.

 Hard credit searches are visible to you and third parties, and most stay on your credit report for just over a year.
 Some hard searches may stay on your credit file for longer and searches by debt collection companies are visible for a couple of years.
 For example, any missed payments can show for up to 6 years.

-Most hard credit searches won’t affect your credit file after a year, but it’s a good idea to avoid any unnecessary hard checks.
+Most hard credit searches on your credit report won’t affect your credit file after a year, but it’s a good idea to avoid any unnecessary hard checks.
 At DivideBuy, we offer a soft search function so you can see how likely you are to be accepted for credit before making any formal applications.

 Call us on 0800 085 0885 and one of our friendly representatives will be happy to tell you more!